yanxu2021/AnimalApp-boopd/README.md

 ```
 Every snoot deserves a boop.
 ```
-We at KYAC Inc. have seen an increase of de-homed animals and struggling families during the pandemic.
+*We* at KYAC Inc. have seen an increase of de-homed animals and struggling families during the pandemic.
 It is our vision to be part of the solution.

-With our pet-adoption-resource boopd, we connect struggling animals with benevolent humans who wish to care for them in these trying times.
+*With* our pet-adoption-resource boopd, we connect struggling animals with benevolent humans who wish to care for them in these trying times.

-We present to you a nation-wide resource to find the animal that belongs in your home, or find the home that is worthy of your beloved pet that you can no longer care for.
+*We* present to you a nation-wide resource to find the animal that belongs in your home, or find the home that is worthy of your beloved pet that you can no longer care for.

-### :computer:About Us: KYAC
+### :computer:About Us: <span style="color:#fe5f55">KYAC</span>

 **Kelen Yafuso** (*Tech Lead*)  **Yan Xu** (*Project Manager*)  **Amanda Ferguson** (*Design Lead*)  **Chris Luna** (*Product Manager*)